EOA-Blockchain-Labs/ethereumonarm/docs/quick-guide/about-quick-start.rst

 =======================

-This Guide walks you through all steps to get an Ethereum node up and running in a Raspberry Pi 4 in a few minutes.
+This Guide walks you through all steps to get an Ethereum node up and running in an ARM board in a few minutes.

 The process is pretty straightforward but you will need some basic Linux/Networking skills to complete the installation.